MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

 ![createNewProject][createNewProject]

-You will need to provide a unique name and a few simple information.
+You will need to provide a unique name and a few simple pieces of information.

 ## Get the Best Azure DevOps Experience

 To get the best of the Azure DevOps portal and from the Azure Pipeline, turn ON a few (or all) option(s) in the Settings.
 To follow this Lab, the option **New YAML pipeline creation experience** should be on.
-Do enable it, click in the top-right corner on your avatar, and select the **Preview features** option.
+To enable it, click in the top-right corner on your avatar, and select the **Preview features** option.
 Then turn on the feature(s)

 ![PreviewFeatures][PreviewFeatures]